shephertz/App42-Tic-Tac-Toe/README.md

 ```

-__Create Game:__ While starting a new game with opponent you have to firt create game.
+__Create Game:__ While starting a new game with opponent you have to create a game.
  Game creation has been done in in AsyncApp42ServiceApi.java
 ```
                       final JSONObject gameObject = new JSONObject();